A Time Clock That Works in the Bay

 What's the best time clock software for an auto repair shop?

 For most shops, OnTheClock is the best overall pick.
-It captures real clock hours, calculates overtime automatically, and exports to payroll, starting at $5 a month plus $4 per employee.
+It captures real clock hours, automatically calculates overtime, and exports to payroll, starting at $5 per month plus $4 per employee.
 If your shop pays entirely on flat-rate book time, ACCTimeTracker is the better fit because it's built for the flag-hour split.

-Do I have to pay my mechanics overtime if they're on flat rate?
+Do I have to pay my mechanics overtime if they're on a flat rate?

 Usually, yes.
 Independent repair shops don't get the auto-dealer overtime exemption, and courts have held that flat-rate pay generally doesn't count as a "commission" that would exempt techs.
 In the Wilks v.
-Pep Boys case, the court found flat-rate mechanics were owed overtime.
+Pep Boys case, the court found that flat-rate mechanics were owed overtime.
 Under the FLSA, employees must receive overtime pay for hours worked over 40 in a workweek, figured on actual hours.
-This isn't legal advice, so check your state rules or a wage-and-hour attorney for your situation.
+This isn't legal advice; check your state's rules or consult a wage-and-hour attorney for your situation.

 Isn't the job clock in my shop management software enough?

 No, not on its own.
-The job clock in tools like Tekmetric or Shopmonkey measures technician efficiency, billed hours versus actual.
+Job clock-in tools like Tekmetric or Shopmonkey measure technician efficiency by comparing billed hours to actual hours.
 Tekmetric itself says the job clock is for tracking efficiency, not for paying technicians.
 You still need a real time clock that records payable clock hours for payroll and recordkeeping.

 How long do I have to keep time records?

-Under federal law, you must keep payroll records for at least three years and the records that wage calculations are based on, like time cards, for two years.
-A digital time clock keeps this history for you automatically, which is far safer than a drawer of paper cards.
+Under federal law, you must keep payroll records for at least three years and the records that wage calculations are based on, like timecards, for two years.
+A digital time clock automatically keeps this history for you, which is far safer than a drawer full of paper cards.

 What does time clock software cost for a small shop?

 It ranges widely.
-Free tiers exist for one location or small crews, from tools like Homebase and Connecteam.
-Paid plans for a typical small shop usually run from about $4 to $12 per employee per month, sometimes with a base fee on top.
+Free tiers are available for one location or small crews from tools like Homebase and Connecteam.
+Paid plans for a typical small shop usually run from about $4-$12 per employee per month, sometimes with a base fee on top.
 Always multiply by your real headcount to find the true cost.

 Can techs clock in from their phones?

 Yes.
 Every tool here offers mobile punching, which helps when a tech is road-testing a car or working off-site.
-Many add GPS or geofencing so you can confirm the punch happened at the shop.
+Many add GPS or geofencing to confirm the punch happened at the shop.
 If your crew shares one terminal instead, look for a kiosk mode on a shop tablet.

 Start Tracking Your Shop's Hours for Free